Skipjack-class submarine: Netherlands

-During the 1960s the Royal Netherlands Navy (RNLN) had the desire to built nuclear submarines.
+During the 1960s the Royal Netherlands Navy (RNLN) had the desire to build nuclear submarines.
 One of the options the RNLN considered in 1966 was acquiring knowledge from the United States Navy (USN) to built submarines based on the Skipjack class.
 The idea was that the technology of the Skipjack class dated back to 1956 and if submarines based on this technology were to be built in the Netherlands they would enter service in 1973, making them no longer top secret technology that the USN would be reluctant to share.
 Nonetheless, the USN believed that construction and maintenance of four Skipjack class submarines would be too costly for the RNLN and suggested other alternatives.